1958 Scarab Reproduction

 Each new Scarab’s aluminum bodywork was hand-built in Europe and then shipped to the factory, where a bespoke TIG-welded, powder-coated chassis frame with coilover shocks, Wilwood four-piston brake calipers, stainless-steel fuel and brake lines, and a Winters quick-change differential were built to carry it.
 The bodywork was completed with original-style latches, hinges, and pins, as well as Lexan and aluminum headlight covers and an interior with aluminum racing seats, Stewart-Warner gauges in a textured dashboard, and quick-release steering wheel.
 The new Scarab was approved by the Sportscar Vintage Racing Association for all its track events.

-The example offered here was built by Scarab for Richard Mazer of Scottsdale, Arizona, who specified the optional rubber inner fender liners, five-speed transmission with helical-cut gears, remote master disconnect switch with emergency push button, black seat belts, four-spoke steering wheel, polished wheels, and chromed side mirrors.
+The example offered here was built by Scarab for Richard Mazer of Scottsdale, Arizona, who specified the optional rubber inner fender liners, five-speed manual transmission with helical-cut gears, black seat belts, four-spoke steering wheel, and polished Halibrand 'kidney bean' wheels.
 Mr. Mazer also specially requested false rear air scoops, as well as a chromed roll bar with custom mountings, and had the paintwork and upholstery completed by the craftsmen of his choice.
 The Chevrolet small-block engine, fitted by Brighton Motorsports, features a Hilborn-built electronic fuel-injection unit, along with period performance accessories.
 Significantly, the build paperwork indicates that Mr. Mazer intended to run this car for the open road, rather than the track, a thrilling prospect indeed.

 Showing 914 miles since its completion at the time of cataloguing, the Scarab remains in excellent overall condition, with a very clean, tidy presentation and little signs of enthusiastic use—something a new owner will be sure to remedy, quickly!